thecml/kubernetes-on-arm/docs/parallella-status.md

 It takes 200 seconds to build on a Parallella!

-Please give any suggestions what I could do to make it faster!
+Please give suggestions what I could do to make it faster!

 Follow the thread [here](https://github.com/parallella/parallella-linux/issues/8)